 School counselors in the South Plains and the state of Texas have no difficulty finding employment.
-According to the U.S. Bureau of Labor Statistics, employment of educational, guidance, school, and vocational counselors is expected to grow 19 percent from 2010 to 2020.
+According to the Bureau of Labor statistics employment of school and career counselors and advisors is projected to grow 10 percent from 2021 to 2031, faster than the average for all occupations.
 The M.S. in School Counseling from Lubbock Christian University will help prepare you to serve the personal, academic, and career needs of children and adolescents.
 The M.S. in School Counseling prepares students to become a certified school counselor.

 At LCU, the professors are certified school counselors, certified diagnosticians, and licensed professional counselors.
 Through this unique blend of professors, you will learn to assess students through a variety of techniques to help you provide evidence-based interventions.
 Our courses provide innovative and hands-on-instruction to help you develop as a person and as a practitioner.
 You’ll enjoy small classes taught by cutting-edge professionals.